 About This Manual

-This is the Reference Manual for the KumoMTA SMTP server, version 1.0, through release 1.0.
+This is the User Guide for the KumoMTA SMTP server.
 For license information, see the Legal Notices.

-Because this manual serves as a reference, it does not provide general instruction on SMTP or email infrastructure concepts.
-It also does not teach you how to use your operating system or command-line interpreter.
+This guide assumes familiarity with SMTP and general email infrastructure concepts.
+It does not teach you how to use your operating system or command-line interpreter.

-The KumoMTA Software is under constant development, and this Manual is updated frequently as well.
+KumoMTA is under constant development, and this documentation is updated frequently.

 If you have questions about using KumoMTA, community support is available in the Forum and the Community Discord.